You are listening to the Sean Hannity Radio Show podcast.

 We already went through this horrendous storm.

-Don't put your life at risk because of down power lines, debris, uh impassable roads.
+Don't put your life at risk because of down power lines, debris, impassable roads.

-This morning I had the opportunity to travel with the course guard and Emerald Schultz to survey damage throughout the west coast of Florida and through the Keys.
+This morning, I had the opportunity to travel with the Coast Guard and Admiral Schultz to survey damage throughout the west coast of Florida and through the Keys.

-I want to thank the Coast Guard uh for this opportunity.
+I want to thank the Coast Guard for this opportunity.

-We saw we saw the in re uh the the remnants of the storm surge along the west coast, but we didn't see what we I didn't see the damage I thought I would see.
+Here's what we saw: we saw the remnants of the storm surge along the west coast, but we didn't see what we didn't see the damage I thought I would see.

-We clearly saw uh homes that were messed up, we clearly saw uh roofs that were off, we clearly saw boats out of the place and things like that.
+We clearly saw boats out of place and things like that.

 But I thought we would see more damage.

-But on the west coast, uh, and this is confirmed by the mayors I've spoken to today, uh, it's not as bad as we thought the storm surge would do.
+But on the west coast, and this is confirmed by the mayors I've spoken to today, it's not as bad as we thought the storm surge would do.

-Now, when you get to the Keys, uh, we were able to fly into uh the Naval Air Station in Key West, which was uh which uh as of just a few hours before we landed, had significant water still on the city.
+Now, when you get to the Keys, we were able to fly into the Naval Air Station in Key West, which as of just a few hours before we landed, had significant water still on it.

-All right, 21 now till the uh top of the hour.
+21 now till the top of the hour.

 Federal government was there.

-I mean, yeah, the thing that they have pre-positioned everything people would need.
+I mean, you know, to think that they had pre-positioned everything people would need.

 The people of Florida listened.